Employers

 • Career Services will not send résumés to Third Party Recruiters.

 • Career Services reserves the right to not allow employers "résumé access" if the employer uses the résumé data inappropriately or abuses this service.
-The Career Services Office will evaluate and act accordingly to student/alumni complaints about employers.
+Career Services will evaluate and act accordingly to student/alumni complaints about employers.

 On-campus recruiting/interview scheduling